 We discuss Shult's Haircut Theorem, which unifies several recognition theorems for Lie geometries.
-We point out why the conclusion of the original version (published posthumously without his final scrutiny) cannot be drawn from the hypotheses and state and prove a corrected version, obtained by restricting one condition and relaxing two other conditions.
+We point out why the conclusion of the original result cannot be drawn from the hypotheses and prove a result obtained by restricting one condition and relaxing two other conditions.